-VALVE SHIFT DELAY When a backwash operation is initiated, the Multiport valve is moved to the port associated with the filter being backwashed.
-Water starts to flow into the diaphragm actuated valves that must be shifted to accomplish the backwash.
+VALVE SHIFT DELAY When a backwash operation is initiated, the Valve actuator associated with the filter being backwashed is energized.
+Water or air starts to flow into the diaphragm actuated valves that must be shifted to accomplish the backwash.
 Some time is required for the control sections of these valves to fill up before the flow through the filter is reversed for backwash.
 We call this the Valve Shift Delay.
-This delay varies depending on the size of the valves used and the supply pressure of the control water.
+This delay varies depending on the size of the valves used and the supply pressure and type of the control media.
 Values range from 0 to 180 seconds.
 A typical value would be 60 seconds for a single 8 inch valve.
 This value can usually be determined by listening to the sound of the valves.
 They tend to be rather noisy while shifting positions.